stenglein-lab/2017_GDW/exercises/variant_exercise.md

 - Can you identify linked variants?
 How far apart can you identify linked variants?
 - Are any of the variants non-synonymous?
 - Are these intrahost or interhost variants?
+- Can you identify any InDel variants that _should_ have been called that weren't?
+(Hint: look near the beginning of the reference sequence.)
+- We ran bowtie2 in end-to-end mode, which doesn't permit soft-trimming of read ends.
+  - Can you identify any ends that should have been trimmed but weren't?
+(I.e. that contain super crappy basecalls?)
+  - Can you identify any ends that might have been inappropriately soft-trimmed (the trimming of which could have artifically decreased variant allele frequencies?)